Prunoideae/ProbeJS-Forge/README.md

 A data dumper and typing generator for the KubeJS functions, constants and classes.

-A recent migration to pure java makes the mod can function without any extra dependencies, enjoy the scripting!

 Great thanks to @DAmNRelentless, @LatvianModder and @yesterday17 for invaluable suggestions during the development!

 ## 1. Showcase